Intel forecast portends weak PC sales

 Shares of Intel fell 1.5 percent in extended trading before paring losses.
 It had ended about 1 percent higher at $25.38 on Nasdaq.

-(Reporting By Noel Randewich, additional reporting by Alistair Barr; Editing by Richard Chang)
+(Reporting by Noel Randewich, additonal reporting by Alistair Barr; Editing by Richard Chang)